common-workflow-language/common-workflow-language/specification/tool-description.md

 - "prefix" (type: string, default: none) A string to prepend to the field value when constructing the command line.

-- "order" (type: integer, default: 0) The sort order, relative to other command line arguments at the same adapter nesting depth.
+- "order" (type: integer, default: 1000000) The sort order, relative to other command line arguments at the same adapter nesting depth.
+If order is missing, the large default should cause arguments to be generally placed at to the end.

 - "separator" (type: string, default: none) The separator between the prefix and the value.
-If the value of separator is a single space, the prefix and field value will be separate entries in the command line arguments array; otherwise the command line entry will be a single entry which is the concatenation of prefix+separator+value.
+If separator not defined, or the value of separator is a single space, the prefix and field value will be separate entries in the command line arguments array; otherwise the command line entry will be a single entry which is the concatenation of prefix+separator+value.

 - "itemSeparator" (type: string, default: none) If the field value is an array, join each value in the array into a single string separated by the value of